 d.
 Configure Firewall¶

-Port 3978 also need to be allowed on firewall side.
-After 4.7, newly launched firewall through AVX controller will handle this, but for existing firewalls, user need to do it by himself.
+Port 3978 also needs to be allowed on the firewall side.
+After 4.7, newly launched firewalls through the AVX controller will handle this, but for existing firewalls, the user need to do it by himself/herself.

-Login to Firewall, go to Device –> Setup –> Management, edit “Panorama Settings”, add public IP of Panorama, save and commit.
+Log in to Firewall, go to Device –> Setup –> Management, edit “Panorama Settings”, add the public IP of Panorama, save and commit.